sassyn/wireguard-manager/.github/README.md

 ### Prerequisite
 - CentOS, Debian, Ubuntu, Arch, Fedora, Redhat, Raspbian
 - Linux `Kernel 4.1` or newer
-- You will need root access or a user account with `sudo` privilege.
+- You will need super user access or a user account with `sudo` privilege.

 ---
 ### 📲 Installation